7zones/AdguardBlackListFilter/README.md

 # AdguardBlackListFilter
-filter list to add in Adguard,Abblod,ublock Origin
+filter list to add in Adguard, Abblock,ublock Origin

 Go to Adguard Settings